 PLEASE DRIVE RESPONSIBLY.

-The State of Oklahoma requires that all ignition interlock devices be re-calibrated every 30 to 60 days, depending on your program.
-This means that the unit must be physically inspected for signs of tampering and all of the data recorded since the last calibration analyzed.
-If the unit has been tampered with, or there has been a violation, a report must be generated and sent to the Department of Public Safety, or the party that has required the installation of the device.
+The State of Oklahoma requires that all ignition interlock devices be checked for calibration accuracy at least every 65 days, depending on your program.
+This means that the unit must be physically inspected for signs of tampering and all of the data downloaded since the last calibration that was performed.
+If the unit has been tampered with, or if there has been a reportable violation, a report will be generated and sent to the Installation Authority/Monitor.

 Intoxalock® Interlock system is a registered trademark of CST, Inc